aaron-grau/curic/rails/homeworks/questions/library/README.md

 Today's homework is going to focus on controllers.

 **Things to know for this homework:**
 - Views are a new concept that you will be learning about in greater detail during tomorrow's homework.
-For now, just know that they access to instance variables defined by the corresponding controller action (e.g. the books' `index` view has access to instance variables defined in `BooksController#index`) and are what we actually see on the page.
+For now, just know that they have access to instance variables defined by the corresponding controller action (e.g. the books' `index` view has access to instance variables defined in `BooksController#index`) and are what we actually see on the page.
 - In the videos/readings on controllers so far, we have seen them `render :json`; for this assignment, we will be rendering templates instead.
 For example, to render the `index`, we simply `render :index`.
 To redirect to the index, we `redirect_to` the url that matches our intended route when we `rake routes` - in this case, the `books_url`.

 A basic rails project has already been made for you - except for the controllers.
 Download the [skeleton zip][skeleton].
 To set up, navigate into the project directory and run: